Cashiering & Student Accounts

 Any communication disputing an amount owed must follow the Tuition Appeal information published on the following website Tuition/Fee Appeal

 Past due accounts

 Students with past due balances will have a hold placed on their account and will not be allowed to:

 - Access assigned housing & meal plans

 - Register for future classes

 - Receive their diplomas

-Any account not satisfied by the final payment due date will be referred to our collection agency, and collection agency fees (of up to 33%f the outstanding balance) will be added.
+Any account not satisfied by the final payment due date will be referred to our collection agency, and collection agency fees (of up to 40% of the outstanding balance) will be added.
 Any account not satisfied by the final payment due date may be reported to the credit bureaus, and may be listed with the Virginia Department of Accounts through the Debt Set-off Program.
 Listing with the Virginia Department of Accounts may result in the seizure of funds from a tax refund, any refund from another state agency, and/or a lottery claim.

 Our MissionThe mission of the Office of Cashiering and Student Accounts is to provide quality customer service while consistently adhering to Longwood University policies and practices with a special focus on the application of proper internal controls in order to safeguard the assets of the Commonwealth.

 Please note the 2013 1098T includes charges and scholarships/grants for the following semesters: